 Emaar has invested $4 billion in Marassi North Coast, which employs round 20,000 folks on-site and has already welcomed round 4 million vacationers since April this yr, says Alabbar.

-Plans to increase Marassi with one other $1 billion investment have been lately accepted by the federal government, says Alabbar, including that building is predicted to start within the coming months.
+Plans to increase Marassi with one other $1 billion investment have been not too long ago authorized by the federal government, says Alabbar, including that development is predicted to start within the coming months.